jeelanbasha/hellow-world/README.md

-# hellow-world
+# hello-world
 hello everyone
-This is jeelan, this is my first repositry
+This is jeelan, this is my first repository